Updated January 2019

 - Use an iron.
 Wrinkled clothes give the wrong impression about your ambition.

 - Keep your hairstyle simple and conservative.
 Avoid extreme styles and/or colors.

 - Be sure to wear a smile.
 We’re not saying be jolly, but be pleasant and authentic.
 You’re putting the best of yourself out there.

 Aside from these tips, go with a spirit of gratitude.
 Thank the interviewer for her/his time.
 Know in advance where the interview will occur and keep contact phone numbers handy in case of any unexpected emergency.
 Follow up after the interview with a handwritten note of thanks.

 College Admissions Interview Prep Tips You Can Use (CollegeView)

-Donna Dilley has been a provider of business etiquette and international protocol training for adults as well as for children, colleges & universities, governments and Fortune 500 corporations since 1994.
+Donna Dilley has been a provider of business etiquette and international protocol training for adults as well as children, colleges and universities, governments and Fortune 500 corporations since 1994.
 You are invited to follow her on Twitter @donnadilley.